 Disadvantages of centralization

 We have covered the bright side of centralization, but that’s just one part of the story.
-There is a dark side to centralization, here goes a list of some of its downsides.
+There is a dark side to centralization, here is a list of some of its downsides.

 3. It slows down work